SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >
 >13.b.1 Number of least developed countries and small island developing States with nationally determined contributions, long-term strategies, national adaptation plans and adaptation communications, as reported to the secretariat of the United Nations Framework Convention on Climate Change

-~~This target is interpreted to cover research ???

-~~on determined contributions, long-term strategies, national adaptation plans and adaptation communications in LDC/SIDS; Both general terms such as "climate change" are used (phrase 1), as well as the most common climate change indicators (phrase 2).
-Those are phrase 1 &  2 from target 13.2 AND LDC/SIDC

-~~This query consists of 2 phrases.

 ##### Phrase 1:
 "Climate mitigation" and similar as searchterm alone